<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 "We've had our fair share of fun on the big 690 over the years.
 This bike never fails to impress."

-Bolt that motor into a fine-tuned steel trellis frame, add premium long-travel WP suspension on either end, then add an impressive electronics package that includes modes for street, dirt, and rain, and pound for pound you've got the most capable big-bore dual sport bike out there.
+Bolt that motor into a fine-tuned steel trellis frame, stick premium long-travel WP suspension on either end, then add an impressive electronics package that includes modes for street, dirt, and rain, and pound for pound you've got the most capable big-bore dual sport bike out there.

 Free Motorcycle Trip Kit

-We'll also note that the Enduro makes one of the more exciting candidates money can buy for a street-legal supermoto build, so if you're considering picking up a second set of wheels for drift duty, don't overlook this one.
+We'll also note that the Enduro R makes one of the more exciting candidates money can buy for a street-legal supermoto build, so if you're considering picking up a second set of wheels for drift duty, don't overlook this one.

 • Uber-powerful engine